VCU-CS-Capstone/CS-25-321-Virtual-Reality-Space-Game/Status Reports/Status Report Week 09.md

 ## 1. Accomplishments for the week -- and which team members participated/contributed

-* Completed our project proposal!
+* Generate ideas for our game

 ## 2. Milestones to be completed next week

-* Meet with our sponsor and finalize our storyline for our game
+* Finished planning for game room

 ## 3. List of issues, problems, or concern(s)
 * None